 10. Surgical Removal or Freezing

-In the rare case that a dog develops so many mouth warts that he or she is unable to eat, or if the dog’s warts become excessively inflamed, infected, or do not go away on their own or with use of the other options, having a veterinarian surgically remove or freeze off the warts might be a good option.
+In the rare case that a dog develops so many mouth warts that he or she is unable to eat, or if the dog’s warts become excessively inflamed, infected, or do not go away on their own or with the use of the other options, having a veterinarian surgically remove or freeze off the warts might be a good option.

 How to Prevent Dog Mouth Warts

-Also, feed dogs a healthy and well-balanced diet, with all of the necessary vitamins and minerals to keep their immune system in top shape.
-Dog mouth warts are often a sign that the dog's body cannot fight off the infection on its own, which is a sign that some other health issues may be interfering too.
+Also, feed dogs a healthy and well-balanced diet with all of the necessary vitamins and minerals to keep their immune system in top shape.
+Dog mouth warts are often a sign that the dog's body cannot fight off the infection on its own, which is a sign that some other health issues may be interfering, too.
 Make sure dogs always have access to clean drinking water and keep toys, bowls, and bedding clean.